 To contact Bill and all other SNF members CLICK HERE

-1963 Avanti Bonneville race car donated by Dave Bloomberg, also known as the Avanti Kid, is on display at the World of Speed in Wilsonville, Oregon.
+1963 Avanti Bonneville race car donated by Dave Bloomberg, also known as the Avanti Kid, is currently on display at the Woodland Auto Display at the Estrella Warbird Museum.

 1955 Speedster donated by Larry Vahe, Prescott, Arizona is on display at the Palm Springs Air Museum.